Hitorijanae/marvel-golf-port/readme.txt

 Two notes:
 -system partition is around 270 MB on the WFS without partitioning.
 -deodexing apes/jars may reduce size of these files, but gives you on sense 2.1 around 80 MB on data partition which goes away.
-Deodexing should be a last attempt!
+- This is not a problem, we can use app2sd or data2whatever to give the user more space.

 .......................